kharchenkolab/conos/vignettes/walkthrough.md

 ## Visualization

 We can now plot the clusters we obtained.
-Note that the cluster numbers between different samples now correspond to the same cell type.
+Note that the number of clusters between different samples now correspond to the same cell type.
 Also not the presence of cluster 5 in BM samples only, but not in CB.

 ```r